Plutonium(III) chloride: Properties

-The compound is antiferromagnetic below around 4.5 K.
+PuCl_{3} is also antiferromagnetic below temperatures of around 4.5 K.

 Structure

 Anhydrous PuCl3 is isostructural with (has the same structure as) the related uranium(III) chloride, UCl3, having a hexagonal structure.
 Each plutonium atom is surrounded by nine chlorine atoms.
 Six of the nine chlorine atoms form a triangular prism, which have Pu-Cl bond lengths of 2.886 Å. Each of three rectangular sides of the triangular prism are capped off by chlorine atoms, which have Pu-Cl distances of 2.919 Å. This gives each plutonium atom a coordination geometry of tricapped trigonal prismatic.
 The prisms' triangular bases connect to form infinite chains.
 This structure is related to the structures of plutonium(III) bromide (PuBr3) and plutonium(III) iodide (PuI3); however, one of the three bromine or iodine atoms that would have capped off one of the rectangular sides of the triangular prism is too far away from the plutonium atom to bond.
 Unlike in PuBr3, where the Pu-Br bonds are predominantly covalent, the Pu-Cl bonds within PuCl3 are predominantly ionic.

+The crystal structure of PuCl3.
+Blue is plutonium, green is chlorine.

+The coordination sphere of each plutonium atom in the structure of PuCl3.
+Blue is plutonium, green is chlorine.

+The coordination sphere of each chlorine atom in the structure of PuCl3.
+Blue is plutonium, green is chlorine.

-Plutonium(III) chloride hexahydrate, PuCl3*6H2O, adopts the link=Gadolinium(III) chloride|GdCl3*6H2O-type structure, (Note: PuCl3*6H2O is known to be isostructural with SmCl3*6H2O, which adopts the GdCl3*6H2O-type structure.) which is seen across all the lanthanide chlorides except those of lanthanum and cerium.
+Plutonium(III) chloride hexahydrate, PuCl3*6H2O, adopts the link=Gadolinium(III) chloride|GdCl3*6H2O-type structure, (Note: PuCl3*6H2O is known to be isostructural with SmCl3*6H2O, which adopts the GdCl3*6H2O-type structure.) which is seen across all the lanthanide chlorides except those of lanthanum (LaCl_{3}) and cerium (CeCl_{3}).
 In this structure, each plutonium atom is bonded to six water ligands and two chloride ligands, forming monomeric PuCl2(H2O)6+ groups.
 The PuCl2(H2O)6+ groups are linked together by chloride ions via hydrogen bonding.

+A model of the PuCl2(H2O)6+ ion, as found in the structure of PuCl3*6H2O.
+Blue is plutonium, green is chloride, red is oxygen, and white is hydrogen.

 Plutonium(III) chloride trihydrate (PuCl3*3H2O) adopts the same structure as the corresponding neodymium compound, NdCl3*3H2O.

 Uses

 Plutonium metal processing

-Plutonium(III) chloride is an important intermediate in the production of plutonium metal.
-Plutonium metal produced from the reduction of plutonium tetrafluoride and plutonium(IV) oxide can be impure, notably with americium created via the beta decay of plutonium-241.
-To separate americium impurities from plutonium, the impure plutonium metal is placed in a mixture of molten magnesium chloride, sodium chloride, and potassium chloride.
+Plutonium(III) chloride is an intermediate in the production of plutonium metal.
+Plutonium metal produced from the reduction of plutonium tetrafluoride and plutonium(IV) oxide can be impure, notably with americium (Am) created via the beta decay of plutonium-241.
+To separate americium impurities from plutonium, the impure plutonium metal is placed in a mixture of molten magnesium chloride (MgCl_{2}), sodium chloride, and potassium chloride.
 Plutonium(III) chloride is produced when plutonium metal is oxidized by the magnesium chloride, but is subsequently reduced back to plutonium metal by americium.
 The reactions that occur are: